rackerlabs/docs-aws/docs/access-and-permissions/index.rst

 interfaces (APIs):

 1. From the `Rackspace Technology Customer Portal <https://manage.rackspace.com/aws>`_, navigate to the **Account Details** screen for the AWS account you want to access and click **View Credentials**.
-The system issues you AWS Security Token Service (STS) credentials that are valid for up to 60 minutes and are scoped to the same level of permissions as if you were to federate to the AWS Console.
-This preferred method of short-lived, infrequent access to the credentials is tied to your Fanatical Support for AWS user and is logged in the :ref:`Rackspace Logbook <logbook>`.
+The system issues you AWS Security Token Service (STS) credentials.
+AWS temporary credentials obtained via the Rackpsace portal expire after the specified AWS session duration your account administrator has set on the Portal Account Settings page.
+This preferred method of short-lived, infrequent access to the credentials is tied to your Fanatical Support for AWS user and is logged in the :ref:`Rackspace Logbook
+   <logbook>`.

 2. If you require longer-lived, more persistent access to the CLI, SDKs, or APIs, use one of the following options: